NLnetLabs/krill/doc/development/04_es_krill.md

 {
-    /// Creates an AggregateStore using a disk based KeyValueStore pub fn disk(work_dir: &PathBuf, name_space: &str) -> StoreResult<Self>;
+    /// Creates an AggregateStore using a disk based KeyValueStore pub fn disk(work_dir: &PathBuf, name_space: &str) -> StoreResult<Self> { ... }

     /// Warms up the cache, to be used after startup.
-Will fail if any aggregates fail to load.
+Will fail if any aggregates fail to load,
+    /// or if any surplus commands or events not covered in their `StoredValueInfo` are found.
+    /// The latter indicates an incomplete write 'transaction' happened when saving an updated
+    /// version.
+Perhaps because a disk was full.
+    ///
-    /// In that case the user may want to use the recover option to see what can be salvaged. pub fn warm(&self) -> StoreResult<()>;
+    /// In case this fails, the user may want to use the recover option to see what can be salvaged. pub fn warm(&self) -> StoreResult<()> { ... }

-    /// Recovers the aggregates by verifying all commands, and the corresponding events.
+    /// Recovers aggregates to the latest consistent saved in the keystore by verifying
-    /// Use this in case the state on disk is found to be inconsistent.
-I.e. the `warm`
+    /// all commands, and the corresponding events.
+Use this in case the state on disk is
-    /// function failed and Krill exited.
+    /// found to be inconsistent.
+I.e. the `warm` function failed and Krill exited.
+    ///
+    /// Note Krill has an option to *always* use this recover function when it starts,
+    /// but the default is that it just uses `warm` function instead.
+The reason for this
+    /// is that `recover` can take longer, and that it could lead silent recovery without
-    pub fn recover(&self) -> StoreResult<()>
+    /// alerting to operators to underlying issues. pub fn recover(&self) -> StoreResult<()> { .. }

-    /// Adds a listener that will receive all events before they are stored. pub fn add_pre_save_listener<L: PreSaveEventListener<A>>(&mut self, sync_listener: Arc<L>);
+    /// Adds a listener that will receive all events before they are stored. pub fn add_pre_save_listener<L: PreSaveEventListener<A>>(&mut self, sync_listener: Arc<L>) { ... }

-    /// Adds a listener that will receive a reference to all events after they are stored. pub fn add_post_save_listener<L: PostSaveEventListener<A>>(&mut self, listener: Arc<L>);
+    /// Adds a listener that will receive a reference to all events after they are stored. pub fn add_post_save_listener<L: PostSaveEventListener<A>>(&mut self, listener: Arc<L>) { ... }

-    /// Adds a new aggregate instance based on the init event. pub fn add(&self, init: A::InitEvent) -> StoreResult<Arc<A>>;
+    /// Adds a new aggregate instance based on the init event. pub fn add(&self, init: A::InitEvent) -> StoreResult<Arc<A>> { ... }

-    /// Sends a command to the appropriate aggregate, and on
+    /// Send a command to the latest aggregate referenced by the handle in the command.
-    /// success: save command and events, return aggregate
-    /// no-op: do not save anything, return aggregate
-    /// error: save command and error, return error pub fn command(&self, cmd: A::Command) -> Result<Arc<A>, A::Error>;
+    ///
+    /// This will:

-    /// Retrieve the latest aggregate for this command.
+    /// - Retrieve the latest aggregate for this command.
-    /// Call the A::process_command function
+    /// - Call the A::process_command function
     /// on success:
     ///   - call pre-save listeners with events
     ///   - save command and events